famzrd/github-bot/README.md

 Self-Serving GitHub Bots

 ## Legal Notice
 Please note that this software is meant only for legitimate educational and accessibility purposes.
-Any misuse violating GitHub Terms and Conditions for host contamination are strictly denounced.
+Any misuse for host contamination are strictly denounced.

 ## What are its core components